bede/knownknowns/README.md

 > [there are known knowns; there are things we know we know](https://en.wikipedia.org/wiki/There_are_unknown_unknowns)

 A workflow for quickly estimating the containment of one or more genomes in a FASTQ file.
 Plots and outputs containment values in CSV format.
+Control *k*-mer length (default 31) with `--kmer`.

 ## Requirements